rhymeyang/Se/docs/308/Week04.md

 ### Key Components of IT Governance Structure:

-1. IT Steering Committee: Responsible for setting long-term IT strategies that align with business objectives and guiding policy enforcement.
+1. **IT Steering Committee**: Responsible for setting long-term IT strategies that align with business objectives and guiding policy enforcement.
-2. Delegation of Authority: Senior management delegates responsibility to IT leaders, ensuring accountability in IT decisions.
+2. **Delegation of Authority**: Senior management delegates responsibility to IT leaders, ensuring accountability in IT decisions.
-3. Monitoring and Reporting: Continuous monitoring of IT processes ensures they remain aligned with the organization’s goals and adapts to changes in business strategy.
+3. **Monitoring and Reporting**: Continuous monitoring of IT processes ensures they remain aligned with the organization’s goals and adapts to changes in business strategy.

 ## Human Resources Management in IT Governance

 ### Human Resources Management in IT Governance

-Human resources management (HRM) in IT governance involves assigning clear roles, responsibilities, and processes for IT personnel.
+**Human resources management (HRM)** in IT governance involves assigning clear roles, responsibilities, and processes for IT personnel.
 It ensures that the IT team is properly structured to meet the demands of the business and that resources are efficiently allocated.
 HRM ensures that IT personnel are aligned with business strategies, which improves overall IT performance and supports the organization’s long-term goals.

 ### Key Elements of HRM in IT Governance:

-1. Role Definition: Establishing clear roles and responsibilities within the IT department ensures accountability and improves efficiency.
+1. **Role Definition**: Establishing clear roles and responsibilities within the IT department ensures accountability and improves efficiency.
-2. Staffing and Resource Allocation: HRM ensures that the right number of IT staff are in place and that they are trained to meet the organization’s technological demands.
+2. **Staffing and Resource Allocation**: HRM ensures that the right number of IT staff are in place and that they are trained to meet the organization’s technological demands.
-3. Training and Development: Continuous training keeps IT personnel updated with the latest technologies and best practices, ensuring they are well-equipped to handle IT challenges.
+3. **Training and Development**: Continuous training keeps IT personnel updated with the latest technologies and best practices, ensuring they are well-equipped to handle IT challenges.

 ## IT Policies, Standards, Processes, and Procedures